hachibye/Frontend_practice/README.md

 # Practice

-My coding challenges at learning to code.
+My coding challenges for learning to code.